 - Endorsement Only Option (30 Credits) – Available to individuals who already hold a Master’s degree from an accredited institution.

 - Successful completion of the K-12 school Principal Preparation coursework.

 - Successful completion of the Principal Preparation program’s year-long internship at an Illinois ground-based school.

 - Successful completion of the PERA Teacher Evaluation training which is required by the Illinois State Board of Education (ISBE).

-    CUC Department of Leadership
+CUC Division of Educational Leadership

-    The Concordia University Chicago Department of Leadership is at the frontline in providing education professionals with superior, pertinent and current Master’s in Education and Doctoral education programs which improve the leadership of public and private school educators and administrators.
+The Concordia University Chicago Division of Educational Leadership is at the frontline in providing education professionals with superior, pertinent and current Master’s in Education and Doctoral education programs which improve the leadership of public and private school educators and administrators.
 Concordia University Chicago is honored to offer K-12 teachers and educators Chicago area cohort locations for our Master’s in Education programs including K-12 School Leadership as well as other Master’s and certification programs.
 Our programs are approved by Illinois State Board of Education.

 Our department advocates for all of our graduate degree applicants and all students in public and private schools.
 We are moral professionals who provide excellent, relevant and current education for our graduate candidates in leadership.
 We prepare our students to be K-12 teacher and administrator leaders.

 Application for the Illinois Principal Endorsement, previously called the Type 75 certification, is made through the Office of the Registrar following graduation.

 |EDL 6120||Supervision and Evaluation to Improve Teaching and Learning||3|